-If a participant is either terminated for cause or voluntarily resigns prior to the end of the applicable vesting period, all RTUs granted after January 1, 2017, are cancelled on the date of cessation of employment and no payments are made in respect of such RTUs.
+If a participant is either terminated for cause or voluntarily resigns prior to the end of the applicable vesting period, all RTUs, are cancelled on the date of cessation of employment and no payments are made in respect of such RTUs.
 If a participant's employment is terminated: (i) due to death; (ii) retirement; or (iii) by the Trust without cause, then the RTUs that do not have conditions to vesting related to performance measures shall vest on a pro-rata basis for the period of time the participant was actively employed.
-The RTUs that have conditions to vesting related to performance measured shall remain eligible to vest on a pro-rata basis for the period of time the participant was actively employed (to the extent the applicable conditions to vesting are ultimately satisfied).
+The RTUs that have conditions to vesting related to performance measures shall remain eligible to vest on a pro-rata basis for the period of time the participant was actively employed.
+The RTUs that have conditions to vesting related to the extent the applicable conditions to vesting are ultimately satisfied).
 All other RTUs are cancelled.
 Settlement of vested RTUs is made as soon as practicable following the last day of active employment.
-A summary of Killam's RTU plan can be found on page 50.
+A summary of Killam's RTU Plan can be found on pages 53 and 54.

-Overall compensation including base salary, and bonus payments under Killam's AIP and long-term incentive plan ("LTIP") for the senior executive officers is targeted to be within the 50th percentile of the market based on proxy data from Killam's peer group for similar positions.
+Overall compensation including base salary, and bonus payments under Killam's AIP and LTIP for the senior executive officers is targeted to be within the 50th percentile of the market based on proxy data from Killam's peer group for similar positions.